Engineering Plastics: Types and Overview.

 Engineering plastics are integral to many industries, offering exceptional mechanical properties and versatility.
 These advanced materials are utilised in automotive parts, electronic devices, medical equipment, and consumer products.
 This article will explore the various types of engineering plastics and their unique properties and applications.

-Understanding Engineering PlasticsEngineering plastics, also referred to as advanced or performance plastics, are a subset of polymers known for their superior mechanical, thermal, electrical, and chemical properties compared to standard plastics.
+Understanding engineering plastics, also referred to as advanced or performance plastics, are a subset of polymers known for their superior mechanical, thermal, electrical, and chemical properties compared to standard plastics.
 They are designed to endure demanding conditions and often serve as alternatives to metals or ceramics due to their lightweight nature and excellent performance characteristics.

 Types of Engineering Plastics